mcheah/Marlin4MPMD/README.md

 On Linux and Mac the Virtual COM port driver should be installed by default, you should see the serial interface under /dev.
 Fire up your favorite g-code loading software (Pronterface and Octoprint are confirmed working, Cura seems to work, although I have had some issues with the printer freezing so it is not recommended).
 Click the Connect button, the terminal window should print: start

 Printer is now online.

 echo:Marlin4MPMD

-echo: Last Updated: 2018-06-21 00:00 | Author: (MCheah, MPMD)
+echo: Last Updated: 2018-07-09 00:00 | Author: (MCheah, MPMD)

 Compiled: Jun 24 2018

 Issue G28 from the terminal window to make sure that communication is working correctly.

 Calibration settings from stock firmware should be directly applicable from the stock firmware, so it is advised to write down the M503 results before re-flashing the firmware.
 You may need to adjust M92, M666 and M665 for your specific printer.
 The M301/M304 PID settings are not directly comparable to the stock firmware, but the default values should work fairly nicely.
-There is no non-volatile storage implemented right now, so whatever calibration settings you set will need to be written in your start g-code on every print or at least on power-up.

 ###  Current known Limitations:
 There are a number of stock features that have not been implemented.
 They all should be possible, I just haven't bothered implementing them as this was more of a proof of concept than anything.
-- There is currently no support for the UI and wifi board on the printer.
-This shouldn't be too hard to implement since the command interface between the two boards is plaintext UART, and the interface seems mildly well documented, but it hasn't been a priority since I use Octoprint most the time
 - EEPROM support is implemented by saving to M_CFG.G on the SD card, this implies that the SD card is present when executing M500 or M501.
 Since M501 effectively just executes a G-code script, this means that it cannot be executed inside of another g-code file.
 Therefore you will need to trigger M501 on connection through octoprint or manually run it every time you power on.
-- Only one G29 calibration pattern of a 3x3 mesh is supported at the moment.
-This version of marlin supports greater meshes (Change AUTO_BED_LEVELING_GRID_POINTS to greater than 3 to get this support), however it can only be hardcoded to one setting at the moment
+- Only one G29 calibration pattern of a 7x7 mesh is supported at the moment.
+This version allows direct editing and saving of the mesh grid, but it's currently hard-coded to a 7x7 grid as it's likely that you will not actually want to run this before every print.
+As a result, it is not able to adjust for changes in delta height without re-running a full mesh calibration, so if you need to finetune the delta height, use the M665 H parameter.
+- LCD GUI browsing of SD card folders isn't supported, all g-code must be stored in the root directory
+- SOME wifi functionality may be available given that you have already set up the IP address previously, but loading g-code or running arbitrary functions over WIFI are not supported.
+If you're reading this, I'm going to guess that you're already using something like octoprint already

 ###  Troubleshooting
 Installation of the firmware uses the stock bootloader to replace the application on the printer.
 This is perfectly safe and reversible, but if you have issues, you should first check that your SD card formatted correctly.
 The stock firmware will read both FAT16 and FAT32 partitions, but the bootloader only recognizes FAT32 partitions.
 Make sure that you have properly formatted the SD card as FAT32 with a 512 byte allocation size.
 See https://www.mpminidelta.com/firmware/motion_controller for more info.

 After verifying the partition, copy over one of the stock firmwares to the SD card.
 If these files do not flash correctly, then you will not be able to install Marlin4MPMD, verify that you can re-flash the stock firmware first.

 If the stock firmware can be flashed correctly, then rename one of the appropriate Marlin4MPMD firmware files (depending on which power supply you have) and try installing by SD.
 The white LED should flash for several seconds and then turn to solid red indicating the new firmware is loaded.
 If you see flashing red and purple at any time, then a hard error has occurred and the printer should be reset.
 If you experience problems, please open a github issue and I will try to help.